- Snavely rolls out plans for Perennial Wood transition

 - UGL develops Clear Masonry Waterproofer

-- Armstrong invests $41 million in Lancaster, Pa., plant
+- Armstrong pours $41 million into its Lancaster plant

 James Jabob, 29, was caught by Lowe’s store security in a Bear, Del., store after he allegedly placed about $1,500 worth of power tools in a shopping cart, taking it to the store’ s garden center and throwing the tools over a fence.
 Police said Jacobs was attempting to climb over the fence himself when he was confronted by store security personnel.
 A fight ensued, and Jacobs was taken into custody.